 Michigan is famous for a few things, with one of them being the sheer amount of ice and snow the state gets each winter!
 Thanks to its proximity to the Great Lakes and its northern location, the Mitten State has a unique wintery climate.
 But that doesn’t stop the locals from celebrating the season, often outside in the icy streets.

-Michigan Winter Festivals in the Upper Peninsula
+Michigan Winter Festivals in December

 Michigan Tech Winter Carnival | Houghton

 The annual Michigan Tech Winter Carnival is famous in the Upper Peninsula and has been hosted for a century!
-Taking place in mid-February, the carnival is a unique celebration of the heavy snowfall northern Michigan experiences.
+Taking place in mid-February, the Houghton carnival is a unique celebration of the heavy snowfall northern Michigan experiences.

 Visitors have the chance to play outdoor games, see snow and ice sculptures, go on sleigh rides, and crown a Winter Queen.
 There are also comedy sketches and other performances put on by the students of Michigan Tech.
 There are prizes for the best snow sculptures as well!